amowafi0/wireframing/README.md

 "We chose a low-fidelity wireframe to rapidly iterate and focus on layout structure and functionality without getting distracted by visual design elements.
 This helps clarify the user flow early in the design phase."]

+## Popular Wireframing Tools

+There are many tools available for creating wireframes, ranging from simple sketching apps to powerful collaborative platforms.
+Choosing the right tool depends on the project's needs, your team's workflow, and the level of fidelity required.

+### 🛠️ Commonly Used Wireframing Tools

+- **Figma** – Cloud-based design tool known for its real-time collaboration features
+- **Balsamiq** – Great for low-fidelity wireframes with a sketch-like look
+- **Adobe XD** – A powerful tool for both wireframing and high-fidelity prototyping
+- **Sketch** – Popular for macOS users, often used in high-fidelity UI design
+- **Axure RP** – Advanced wireframing with built-in logic and interactive features

+---

+## Why Use Figma for Wireframing?

+**Figma** stands out as a highly recommended tool for both beginners and professionals due to its powerful features and accessible platform.

+### 🔹 Key Features of Figma:
+- **Browser-Based Access**: No installation needed—design from any device.
+- **Real-Time Collaboration**: Multiple users can work on the same file simultaneously.
+- **Components and Styles**: Reusable elements make updating designs faster and more consistent.
+- **Version History**: Easily track changes and restore earlier versions.
+- **Interactive Prototyping**: Link screens together to simulate user flows and test UI logic.
+- **Community Resources**: Tons of free templates and UI kits available for inspiration.

+### 🔸 Why Figma is Ideal for Wireframing:
+- Enables rapid layout creation using basic shapes and frames
+- Allows clear organization of design flows using pages and artboards
+- Supports both low-fidelity and high-fidelity wireframes in a single environment
+- Collaboration features make it perfect for teams and stakeholder feedback

+Whether you're just sketching an idea or building an interactive prototype, Figma adapts to every phase of the design process.